 Instead of spending our energy on clean eating, let’s focus on eating food that fuels us, that gives us energy, and that makes us feel physically good.
 By focusing on these things, we begin to choose more whole fruits and vegetables, protein, and complex carbs (because let’s be real, processed crap does none of the above) while also separating ourselves from concepts that will ding our self esteem later.

 My challenge to you, friend, is to start asking the right questions about what to eat.
 Ask questions that support your goals and help you to feel physically well.
 With the right questions, like those on my checklist to eating for fat loss, you can be sure to get good food on board without any extra stress.
-Learning to eat well without extra complications is central to how I coach women, one on one or in groups.
-If this sounds like something you’d be interested in, let me know!
+Learning to eat well without extra complications is central to long term success.
+See more here.

 What’s one food you are eating today that supports your goals?